dotfiles/dotfiles.github.com/content/index.md

 using plugins and themes in your Zsh configuration.
 It will automatically clone the repositories containing the plugins you're using, and supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) plugins and themes.
+* [antigen-hs] An antigen-inspired zsh plugin manager that tries to do work statically and only on manual invocation, minimizing the zsh startup time.
+Antigen-hs is much more minimalistic and convention over configuration than antigen.
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is a
 community-driven framework for managing your Zsh configuration.
 It bundles 40+ plugins and 80+ themes.